x-square/analytics/24-01-behavioural-data-analysis.md

 number-sections: true
 ---

-`This document compiles information from Behavioral Data Analysis with R and Python`
+`This document compiles information from Behavioral Data Analysis with R and Python for academic purposes`

 `In preparation`